Kneeling: Prehistoric Ecuador

-Ethnicity and kinetic implications of kneeling-related postures
+Health aspects of kneeling

 In East Asian cultures such as Chinese, Japanese, Korean and Vietnamese, postures with high flexion including kneeling and squatting are used more often in daily activities, while in North America, people kneel or squat less frequently in daily activities, unless for occupational, religious, or leisure practices.
 The favored style of those high flexion postures also differs among ethnic groups.
 While Caucasians tend to flex the forefoot when kneeling or squatting, East Asians are more likely to keep the foot flat on the ground.

 In the two common styles of kneeling, the plantarflexed kneel and the dorsiflexed kneel, the lead leg may experience higher adduction and flexion moment, which is associated with increased knee joint loads.

-Modern Europe
+Emotional expression

+Grief

+People may kneel in grief, for their own losses or for others.

 In 1970, Willy Brandt, Chancellor of West Germany, visited Warsaw, Poland.
 After laying a wreath at the memorial to the 1943 Warsaw Ghetto Uprising, which had been brutally put down by the Nazi regime, he unexpectedly, and apparently spontaneously, fell to his knees for about half a minute, as a mark of humility and penance.
 The event is known in German as the Kniefall von Warschau (the Warsaw genuflection).

+Requests

+Kneeling is also used when making emotional requests, such as asking for forgiveness.